 Data collection and sustainable green space management

 Since 2008, AGZA – The American Green Zone Alliance – has worked relentlessly to improve the management of American green spaces.
 Founder and CEO Dan Mabe invites us into the world of AGZA and explains how they work – through education and certification programs – to enable and empower greenspace managers to create quieter, more sustainable low impact zones.

 The carbon footprint in green space management

 To manage the transition from fossil fuel to sustainable alternatives, an organisation or a city management needs to commit to change.
 And to do so, there´s a need for a comprehensive strategy with concrete milestones that can be executed by each organisation or city administration.
 Jonas Willaredt, Head of Environment & Sustainability at Husqvarna walks us thorough some of the landmark innovations and services that Husqvarna offers to the market to reduce carbon footprints and increase the overall environment in our urban spaces.

 Husqvarna continues on the set path of improving greenspace management through groundbreaking innovations.
 Olle Markusson, Director of Product Management Robotics, shares a first look at the latest product innovation aimed at simplifying the world of green area management.

 Sustainable Turf Care as a Service

 New times and new demands require new business models.
-Eric Tinga, Global Director Customer Experience & Marketing, introduces Turf Care as a Service, an impressive circular economy shortcut to increasing lawncare efficiency.
-By employing Husqvarna’s robotic service solutions and automation, work resources can be optimized.
-The operation’s carbon footprint can be minimized via the significant reduction in noise and emissions, with safe operations for all concerned.
+Eric Tinga, Global Director Customer Experience & Marketing, introduces Turf Care as a Service, an impressive circular economy shortcut to increasing lawn care efficiency.
+By employing Husqvarna’s robotic service solutions and automation, work resources can be optimised.
+The operation’s carbon footprint can be minimised via the significant reduction in noise and emissions, with safe operations for all concerned.